vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 * The Issue Component
 - Issues are things that can be improved, fixed, or changed to make your company better, e.g.,
-  - anything unresolved that needs to be discussed
+  - Anything unresolved that needs to be discussed
-  - problems
+  - Problems
-  - opportunities
+  - Opportunities
-  - new and better ways of doing things
+  - New and better ways of doing things
 - E.g.,
-  - sell more
+  - Sell more
-  - reduce rework
+  - Reduce rework
-  - fix inventory problems
+  - Fix inventory problems

 - Seeing problems but not solving them leads to finger-pointing, dysfunction, frustration on both managers and employees